Five Simple reasons that make us the undisputed best LASIK LASER Centre in Punjab.

 PRK Is yet another alternative for those unfit for LASIK and interested in getting rid of eyeglasses or reducing their use of spectacles.
 PRK is used to correct myopia (near-sightedness), hyperopia (farsightedness), and Astigmatism.
-PRK has several variants like EpiLASEK and transepithelial PRK or even some people have started branding it as touchless LASIK
+PRK has several variants like EpiLASEK and transepithelial PRK or even some people have even started branding it as touchless LASIK.

 - No risk of flap-related complications.